 with Chris Reeves

-Featuring an essay by Chris Reeves, interviews with Sinfonia members Jeffrey Steele and David Saunders, illustrations by Lizzy DuQuette and audio monologue by Mark Harris
+Featuring an essay by Chris Reeves, interviews with Sinfonia members Jeffrey Steele and David Saunders, illustrations by Lizzy DuQuette and a "Bad Music Seminar" audio monologue by Mark Harris

 Classical Muddly considers the legacy of the "world's worst orchestra," the Portsmouth Sinfonia.
 The Sinfonia was a pedagogical experiment and open entry orchestra founded in 1970 by a group of students at the Portsmouth School of Art in England.
 The group had a unique entrance requirement in that its members (regardless of skill, experience and musicianship) had to play an instrument completely unfamiliar to them.
 The ensemble included Brian Eno and composer Gavin Bryars.
 Over the course of a decade they recorded two albums, had a hit single on British Top 40 and performed the Royal Albert Hall to a crowd of thousands.